rasmus-kirk/halo/documents/thesis/thesis.md

 our effort was devoted to unrolling the protocol from its highly abstract presentation, especially due to its reliance on the underlying KZG

-Nevertheless, we are quite proud of the acheived insight into an otherwise esoteric, yet powerful, area of cryptography and are very satisfied with our implementation and our understanding of it.
+Nevertheless, we are quite proud of the achieved insight into an otherwise esoteric, yet powerful, area of cryptography and are very satisfied with our implementation and our understanding of it.
 The project has also been a great opportunity to hone our skills in implementing efficient cryptographic